-We just bade goodbye to 2016 and celebrated the coming of 2017.
-Most of us are looking forward to a better year, but the question is, what can we do to make 2017 better than 2016?
+We just bade goodbye to the old year and celebrated the coming of a new year.
+Most of us are looking forward to a better year, but the question is, what can we do to make the new year better than the last?

 “Who we are today is a product of our choices yesterday, and if we do not like our present standing, we must change our choices and actions today, to expect a better tomorrow.”

 A new year (fiscal or calendar) is a perfect opportunity for people and organizations, to reflect and learn from the previous years’ successes and failures.
 And after that, recalibrate strategies and strategize plans.

-In you want to apply strategic planning principles you want to go thru the self reflection exercise, you may use the following forms I improvised for strategic planning (slightly revised to adopt for personal use).
+If you want to apply strategic leadership and strategic thinking principles, you have to go thru the self reflection exercise, you may use the following forms I improvised for strategic planning (slightly revised to adopt for personal use).

 ASKSonnie’s REFLECTION FORM 1: If you set a goal last year.